GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The code you write makes you a programmer.
-The code you delete makes you a good one.
-The code you don't have to write makes you a great one.
+When you build a prototype, there is always the risk that someone will say "that's good enough, ship it".
+One way to minimize the risk of a prototype being put into production is to write the prototype in using a language or tool that you couldn't possibly use for a production version.

-~ Mario Fusco
+~ Joseph Yoder (computer scientist)
 <pre>

 </pre>